V-for-Venu/Projects/1. Customer Analysis with Python/README.md

 * Descriptive Analysis is used to find answers for Common Retail Questions, Segment Proportions, Purchase Incidences and Revenue by Segment & Brand.
 * Linear, Logistic Regression models are used to predict our Business Objective Variables.
 * Using Microeconomic Formulas, Price Elasticity is calculated to answer the questions below.
-  i.
-Purchase Probability
+  1. Purchase Probability.
- ii.
-Brand Choice
+  2. Brand Choice.
-iii.
-Units Purchase
+  3. Units Purchased.
 * Inferences are drawn by Calculating Cross-Brand Price Elasticity.